knack-tactical/PVS-69/PVS-69 versions/__Archive/Gen3 DELTA/README.md

 2x V760A-5 or V760A-3 displays.
 These can be found on Ebay or AliExpress, expect a month for shipping

-1x 3 position rotary switch.
+1x 3-position rotary switch.
 I use "Rotary Switch 16MM Selector Switch 3 Position Select Switch" this can be found on Amazon sold in a 2 pack

 1x 300x8mm OD of brass tubing. you will only use 100mm